bmodi/svarbnetics/README.md

-# JS Games
+# SVARBnetics

-A few games for learning Javascript with.
+A JavaScript library for genetic modelling

 Install node, run "npm install" to install dependency modules then run: